Baryonification III: An accurate analytical model for the dispersion measure probability density function of fast radio bursts: Results

+In \Cref{fig:simulation_comp}, we present a comparison between the analytical calculation given in \Cref{eq:PDF_without_clustering} and the simulation results.
+Note that this result is obtained without clustering, since the consistency simulation randomly places halos.
+Both methods use the same BFC parameters, with the FRB redshift fixed at $z = 1.5$.
+The mass range considered spans $10^{10} \; h^{-1} M_\odot$ to $10^{13} \; h^{-1} M_\odot$.
 The shaded region in \Cref{fig:simulation_comp} represents the $3\sigma$ confidence interval computed from the sample covariance.
 We find good agreement between the simulation and the analytical prediction.
 The remaining discrepancies can be attributed to two closely related effects.
 First, both the LOS and halo masses are divided into a finite number of bins, with fixed redshift and mass assigned to all objects within each bin.
 Increasing the number of bins would improve accuracy and more closely align the simulation with the analytical result.

 Second, the dominant contribution to the DM arises from haloes with masses $> 10^{12} \, h^{-1} M_\odot$.
 As the number of bins increases, the probability of sampling such massive haloes within a single bin decreases.
 To ensure adequate statistical sampling of these rare systems, larger bin volumes are required.
 However, increasing the bin size, which corresponds to larger impact parameters $R_\mathrm{Im}$, significantly raises the computational cost of the simulation, especially when running many realisations for the covariance estimation.